iossifovlab/gpf/docs/user_management.md

 Loads and creates users' groups defined into `variantsDB.conf` datasets configuration.

-When you change users' groups you need to run
+When you change datasets' groups you need to run
 ```
 ./manage.py reload_dataset_perm
 ```